kas0079/jolievisualize/README.md

 If this tool is being used with the [vscode plugin](https://github.com/EmilOvcina/vscode-jolievisualize) go to the plugin README, else keep reading:

-### Setting up the visualization config file
+### Setting up the config file

-Create a file called `visualize.jolie.json` at the root of the project.
+Create a file called `architecture.jolie.json` at the root of the project.
 Paste this skeleton config JSON into the file:

 ```JSON
 [